 Wilhelm Mülhens, also a perfumer, started making and selling his own version of Eau de Cologne.
 In 1803 Carlo Farina, who had no relation to Johann Maria Farina, fraudulently sold Mülhens the family’s naming rights.
 This started a lengthy legal dispute between the two companies.
 In 1832 Wilhelm Mülhens was found guilty of abusing the name “Farina”.
 But even after he lost the lawsuit, he continued to use the Farina name by hiring another man with the Farina surname.
 Mülhens’ perfumery is now known around the world as the House of 4711.

-You can read more about the Farina Perfume Museum tour and the history of Farina cologne here: The Cologne Wars: Who Comes out Smelling like a Rose?
+You can read more about the Farina Perfume Museum tour and the history of Farina cologne here: Farina 1709 vs 4711 and the History of Cologne Perfume

 Tips for your visit: Visits are by guided tour only, and the tour groups are small.
 It’s best to get tickets in advance if you don’t want to miss out!
 If you only have time to visit either the Farina Perfume Museum or the House of 4711, here’s a tie-breaker: If you want to learn about the history of cologne, (the original, that is), then visit the Farina Perfume Museum.
 If you want to be more hands-on and make your own fragrance, visit the House of 4711.